greengorych/greengorych.io/docs/posts/about-the-blog.md

 Over time, I wanted to dig deeper.
 What capabilities does WSL offer, how can it be managed, configured, and used to automate routine tasks?
 I began studying the documentation, searching for information, and testing configurations I found in various sources.

 In the process, I realized that the official documentation was incomplete and sometimes contained inaccuracies.
-Many things were described unclearly or not described at all, for example, `cloud-init`.
+Many things were described unclearly or not described at all, for example, [`cloud-init`][cloud-init]{ data-preview }.
 Other sources turned out to be too general, superficial, and did not provide concrete answers.

 Despite its apparent simplicity (compared to the core IT infrastructure I had worked with before), the WSL ecosystem was anything but trivial.
 It required many weeks of study and numerous experiments.

 While collecting data, I tested everything in practice and recorded it as notes.
 Later, I felt the desire to share my observations.
 I chose one of the subreddits dedicated to WSL and started publishing my materials there.

-After several months of working on publications about the WSL environment, `cloud-init`, and configuration of `wsl.conf` and `.wslconfig`, I couldn’t handle the internal pressure and deleted everything.
+After several months of working on publications about the WSL environment, [`cloud-init`][cloud-init]{ data-preview }, and configuration of [`wsl.conf`][wsl.conf]{ data-preview } and [`.wslconfig`][.wslconfig]{ data-preview }, I couldn’t handle the internal pressure and deleted everything.

 But, as is known, when one door closes, another opens.
 After long consideration, I decided to fulfill a long-standing dream: to create my own blog and publish the previously written texts, having reworked them.

 This blog is a desire to systematize accumulated knowledge and share my experience.
 Here I will write about WSL, automation, environment configuration, and everything that makes development more convenient.
 And perhaps not only that.

+[cloud-init]: ../reference/index.md/#cloud-init
+[.wslconfig]: ../reference/wslconfig.md/#wslconfig
+[wsl.conf]: ../reference/wsl-conf.md/#wslconf